Fractionalized Fermi liquids and the cuprate phase diagram: From the SYK model to strange metals

+The fermion Green's function has a sharp Fermi surface in momentum space, and ${\bm k}$ in Eq.~(\ref{g1}) is assumed to be close to the Fermi surface.
+But $G$ is diffusive in frequency space, indicating the absence of well-defined fermionic quasiparticles.

-However, an important point is that essentially none of this non-Fermi liquid structure feeds into the conductivity, which remains very similar to that of a Fermi liquid \cite{Maslov12,Maslov17a,Maslov17b,Guo2022,SenthilShi22,GuoIII} with the form: \bea \sigma (\omega) \sim \frac{1}{-i \omega} + |\omega|^0 + \cdots \quad \mbox{($\omega^{-2/3}$ term has vanishing co-efficient)} \eea There has been a claim \cite{YBK94} of a $\omega^{-2/3}$ contribution to the conductivity, but its co-efficient vanishes after evaluation of all the graphs in Fig.~\ref{fig:ladders} \cite{SenthilShi22,Guo2022}.
+However, an important point is that essentially none of this non-Fermi liquid structure feeds into the conductivity, which remains very similar to that of a Fermi liquid \cite{Maslov12,Maslov17a,Maslov17b,Berg19,Guo2022,SenthilShi22,GuoIII} with the form:

+There has been a claim \cite{YBK94} of a $\omega^{-2/3}$ contribution to the conductivity, but its co-efficient vanishes after evaluation of all the graphs in Fig.~\ref{fig:ladders} \cite{SenthilShi22,Guo2022}.
 This cancellation can be understood as a consequence of Kohn's theorem \cite{Kohn61}, which states that in a Galilean-invariant system only the first term of the right-hand-side of Eq.~(\ref{g2}) is non-zero.
 A Galilean-invariant system is not considered here, but all contributions to the possible $\omega^{-2/3}$ term arise from long-wavelength processes in the vicinity of patches of the Fermi surface, and these patches can be embedded in a system which is Galilean-invariant also at higher energies.